 Who is Behind Bulkestate?

-Igors Puntuss is the CEO at Bulkestate and he comes from a real estate background.
+Igors Puntuss comes from a real estate background.
 Before founding Bulkestate he was working with large real estate investment projects together with his cofounder.

 Originally Mr Puntuss was looking to open an investment fund, but eventually decided to go for a crowdfunding model in order to shift away from having one or a few big investors and move towards lots of passive investors who share the profits.
 I asked Bulkestate directly to see if they could give me further information about this early decision.
 Here’s what they said: